 In a game that focuses on the sensation of speed, the controls in Switch Galaxy Ultra get the job done.
 Instead of using the analog stick to move between the lanes, I found it more productive and faster to use alternating shoulder buttons, especially when you have to move back and forth rapidly.
 Collecting speed boosts, however, can be troublesome.
 I've discovered that passing over the middle of the speed boost sections won't yield anything, adding to the frustration.
 Thanks to their close proximity to barriers, entering the beginning portion of the speed zones can be problematic.
 If this was a design choice, it wasn't made perfectly clear to the player.

 Switch Galaxy Ultra includes online multiplayer, even supporting cross-play functionality between the PlayStation 4 and the Vita, but suffers from the lack of an online community.
 My efforts proved futile, as I was unable to find a single game to join on multiple occasions.

 Switch Galaxy Ultra is an evolution of the previous titles from Atomicom, with 60 FPS, impressive visual improvements, and an intriguing comic book-style narrative sequences.
 The lack of online presence is disappointing, but with over 50 levels there is plenty of game to play through.
-However, if you hit the progression wall thanks to Tantalum, you may lose your drive to finish all of the levels.Note: The Switch Galaxy Ultra review is based on a digital PC copy of the game, provided for review.
+However, if you hit the progression wall thanks to Tantalum, you may lose your drive to finish all of the levels.Note: Switch Galaxy Ultra was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.